Hon. John Chichester1

 Last Edited=7 Nov 2007

-Jacob Dixon lived at Cockermouth, Cumberland, England.2
+He lived at Cockermouth, Cumberland, EnglandG.2

 Child of Jacob Dixon and Mary Fletcher